-The employment agreement for Dr. Hall provides for an annual base salary of \$630,000, which was increased to \$652,050 effective January 1, 2022, a target annual performance bonus equal to 30% of his base salary based on the attainment of predetermined individual and company performance objectives determined by our Board of Directors.
+The employment agreement for Dr. Hall provides for an initial annual base salary of \$630,000, which was most recently increased to \$705,257 effective January 1, 2024, and a target annual performance bonus equal to 30% of his base salary based on the attainment of performance objectives determined by our Board of Directors.

 In the event we terminate Dr. Hall's employment without "cause" or he resigns for "good reason" (as such terms are defined in the employment agreement), subject to his execution and non-revocation of a separation agreement and release with the Company and compliance with restrictive covenants contained therein, Dr. Hall will be entitled to receive (i) continued payment of base salary for 12 months, (ii) any unpaid bonus earned for the year prior to the year of termination, and (iii) direct payment of or reimbursement for COBRA premiums, less the amount Dr. Hall would have paid for coverage as an active employee, for up to 12 months.
-If such a qualifying termination occurs on or within 12 months following the date of a change in control of the Company, subject to the execution and non-revocation of a separation agreement and release with the Company and compliance with restrictive covenants contained therein, Dr. Hall will be entitled to receive, in lieu of the payments and benefits described above, (a) continued payment of Dr. Hall's base salary for 12 months, (b) any unpaid bonus earned for the year prior to the year of termination, (c) a payment equal to 1.0 times Dr. Hall's target annual bonus for the year of termination, (d) direct payment of or reimbursement for COBRA premiums, less the amount Dr. Hall would have paid for coverage as an active employee, for up to 12 months and (d) all unvested equity or equity-based awards that vest solely based on Dr. Hall's continued employment or service with the Company will accelerate and vest in full.
+If such a qualifying termination occurs on or within 12 months following the date of a change in control of the Company, subject to the execution and non-revocation of a separation agreement and release with the Company and compliance with restrictive covenants contained therein, Dr. Hall will be entitled to receive, in lieu of the payments and benefits described above, (a) continued payment of Dr. Hall's base salary for 12 months, (b) any unpaid bonus earned for the year prior to the year of termination, (d) direct payment of or reimbursement for COBRA premiums, less the amount Dr. Hall's target annual bonus for the year of termination, (d) direct payment of or reimbursement for COBRA premiums, less the amount Dr. Hall's continued payment of Dr. Hall's target annual bonus for the year of termination, (d) all unvested equity or equity-based awards that vest solely based on Dr. Hall's continued employment or service with the Company will accelerate and vest in full.

-Dr. Hall is party to restrictive covenant agreements, pursuant to which he has agreed to refrain from soliciting our customers or employees during his employment and from disclosing our proprietary information during or at any time following his employment.
+Dr. Hall is party to a restrictive covenant agreement, pursuant to which he has agreed to refrain from soliciting our customers or employees during his employment and from disclosing our proprietary information during or at any time following his employment.